tensorpack/tensorpack/README.md

 ## Features:

-You need to abstract your training task into three components:
+Abstract your training task into three components:

 1. Model, or graph. `models/` has some scoped abstraction of common models.
 	`LinearWrap` and `argscope` makes large models look simpler.